NebraLtd/Helium-Guides/docs/FAQs.md

 The indoor hotspot includes a 12V 1.5A Power supply with it.

-The outdoor hotspot requires either power over ethernet (POE) or a 9-16V 18W DC Power Supply (Not included) (2.1X5.5mm Barrel Jack).
+The outdoor hotspot requires either power over ethernet (PoE) or a 9-16V 18W DC Power Supply (Not included) (2.1 x 5.5mm Barrel Jack).

-We sell a 12V 1.5A power supply that is compatible with it.
+We sell a [12V 1.5A power supply](https://www.nebra.com/products/nebra-12-volt-1-5-amp-worldwide-power-supply) that is compatible with the outdoor hotspot.

-## What POE Injectors can I use with the Outdoor Hotspot?
+## What PoE Injectors can I use with the Outdoor Hotspot?

-The POE injector must provide 48V to devices, a 802.3AF compatible injector is recommended.
+The PoE injector must provide 48V to devices, a 802.3af compatible injector is recommended.

-## Can I use POE with the Indoor Hotspot?
+## Can I use PoE with the Indoor Hotspot?

-If you wish to use POE with the Indoor Hotspot you will require an active POE splitter that outputs 12V to the unit.
+If you wish to use PoE with the Indoor Hotspot you will require an active PoE splitter that outputs 12V to the unit.
+Alternatively you can use passive PoE adapters as long as the power provided to the unit is between 9 and 16 Volts and can provide 18W of power.

-## Can I mine <Alternative Cryptocurrency>?
+## Can I mine *xyz Alternative Cryptocurrency*?

 No, the Nebra Helium Hotspots only mine HNT.